 Steve has been a Trustee with the Safer Living Foundation since its creation and worked with the team on its development.

 Dr David Rowson is a Forensic Accountant at the Solicitors Regulation Authority (SRA) and a Fellow of the Institute of Chartered Accountants in England and Wales.
 David qualified as a Chartered Accountant in 1986 and worked in private practice for ten years in a variety of roles including auditing, charity accounting, business advice and taxation planning to individuals and companies ranging from small businesses to large corporations.
 He specialised in investigation work before joining the SRA in 1996.

-He has worked with a number of charities as Treasurer and Accountant, including Trafford Crossroads and Trees for Cities.
+He has worked with many charities as a Chartered Accountant and Treasurer since 1992, including Trafford Crossroads and Trees for Cities.

 He has completed a PhD in fraud management and investigations and was a contributor to the book, A Psychologist's Casebook of Crime: From Arson to Voyeurism, as a co-author of a chapter on fraud.